November 21, 2009

 Dangerous Plants

 Here are a few dangerous plants to cats: Bittersweet (American), Castor Bean, Daffodil, English Ivy, Foxglove, Hyacinth, Hydrangea, Japanese Yaro, Jerusalem Cherry, Lily (most varieties), Lily of the Valley, Nightshade, Oleander, Rhubarb, Tulip.
 This is not an all inclusive list but, for a more intense listing please visit the ASPCA website.
-They have two pages of plants: toxic plants and non-toxic plants.
+They have pages devoted to toxic and non-toxic plants here.

 You can provide a garden of fresh catnip, oat grass, wheat grass, rye grass, and barley grass.
 All are safe and cats do enjoy them.
 (Not all cats enjoy catnip, only those who possess a gene that allows them to react to it.)